elotroalex/chiens/_texts/translation.md

 [82]({{site.baseurl}}/chiens/p082.html){:.pagetitle}

-- {:.sp} 3rd prêtre.
+- {:.sp} 3rd Priest.

-- Je te défends de manger et boire en compagnie.
+- I forbid you from eating and drinking with company.

-- {:.sp} 4th prêtre.
+- {:.sp} 4th Priest.

-- Je te défends de sortir sans t'annoncer afin que l'on puisse s'éloigner.
+- I forbid you from coming out unnanounced so we can all avoid you.

 - {:.sp} Toussaint.

-- Et moi je veux crier crier et on m'entendra jusqu'au bout du monde. *(Il crie.)*
+- And me, I just want to cry, cry and let the whole world hear me. *(He cries.)*
-- Mon fils! mon fils!
+- My son!
+My son!

 - {:.sp} The Reciter.

-- Le fils arrive.
+- The son arrives.

 - {:.sp} The Narrator.

-- Le fils arrive ...
+- The son arrives ...

-- {:.sp} Toussaint  *(extatique.)*
+- {:.sp} Toussaint *(ecstatic.)*

-- Trois enfants noirs jouent dans mon œil
+- Three black children play in my eye
-- Sollicités de chiens
+- Solicited by dogs
-- et les galaxies ouvertes dans ma main foudroyent le paysage
+- and the open galaxies in my hand blaze the landscape
-- de plaintes
+- complaints
-- de lèpres
+- of leprosy
-- d'éléphantiasis
+- elephantiasis
-- de non-lieu de déni de justice de lynchages de morts lentes
+- non-place of denial of justice of lynchings of slow deaths
-- pikanninies
+- pickaninnies
-- pikanninies
+- pickaninnies
-- ô votre rire indompté
+- O your untamable laughter
-- rire de larves
+- larvae laughter
-- rire d'oeuf
+- egg laughter
-- votre rire de paille dans leur acier
+- your straw laughter in their steel
-- votre rire de lézarde dans le mur
+- your lizard laughter in the wall
-- votre rire d'hérésie dans leur dogme
+- your laughter of heresy in their dogma
-- votre rire qui tatoue leurs monnaies sans qu'ils s'en doutent
+- your laughter tattooing their currencies without them suspecting it
-- votre rire irrémédiable
+- your irrepressible laughter
-- votre rire de vertige où s'abîmeront fascinées les villes
+- your laughter of vertigo where the cities fascinated will be ruined
-- votre rire de bombe en retard sur leurs pieds de  maîtres
+- your bomb laughter late on their master feet

 ---

 [83]({{site.baseurl}}/chiens/p083.html){:.pagetitle}

 - toucan
-- vent du désastre
+- the disaster's wind
-- aspergé de liqueurs fortes
+- sprinkled with hard liqueurs
-- pikanninies rongés de soleil
+- sun-scented pikanninies
-- pikanninies déchirés attention à la tache de soleil sur votre front
+- torn pikanninies pay attention to the sun spot on your forehead
-- attention à la tache maléfique du soleil
+- watch out for the evil spot on the sun
-- au cancer du soleil qui rampe vers votre cœur
+- for the cancer of the sun that creeps towards your heart
-- jusqu'à ce que tombe
+- until it falls
-- rire de vos pieds nus
+- laughter of your bare feet
-- le monde
+- the world
-- {:.pr} grand vol fou de poule écrasée *(il rit frénétiquement.)*
+- {:.pr} big mad flight of crushed chicken *(he laughs frantically.)*

 - {:.sp} The Narrator.

-- Le fils arrive.
+- The son arrives.

 - {:.sp} The Reciter.

-- &nbsp;Le fils arrive.
+- The son arrives.

 - {:.sp} The Chorus.

-- Attention : le fils arrive.
+- Attention: The son arrives.

 - {:.sp} Toussaint

-- C'est bien : je demande une torche et mon fils arrive.
+- That's good: I'm asking for a torch and my son is coming.

 - {:.sp} The Narrator.

-- Attention : le fils arrive.
+- Attention: The son arrives.

 - {:.sp} Toussaint.

-- Un trésor! mais c'est moi qui leur réclame mon trésor volé!
+- A treasure! but it's me who's asking for my stolen treasure!
-- Londres!
+- London!
 Paris!
 New York!
 Amsterdam!
-- {:.pr} Je les vois toutes réunies autour de moi comme des étoiles, comme des lunes triomphales
+- {:.pr} I see them all gathered around me like stars, like triumphal moons
-- et je veux avec mes mauvais yeux, mon haleine pourrie mes doigts d'aveugle dans
+- and I want with my bad eyes, my rotten breath my braille fingers in
-- la serrure
+- the lock
-- supputer
+- calculate
-- ah! supputer sous leur calme et leur dignité et leur équilibre et leur mouvement
+- ah! to think under their calm and dignity and their balance and movement

 ---